schemathesis/schemathesis/docs/python.rst

 Schemathesis automatically applies ``hypothesis.given`` to the wrapped test, and you can't use it explicitly in your test, since it will raise an error.
 You can provide additional strategies with ``schema.given`` that proxies all arguments to ``hypothesis.given``.

-In the following example we test a hypothetical ``/api/auth/password/reset/`` endpoint that expects some token in the payload body:
+In the following example we test a hypothetical ``/api/auth/password/reset/`` operation that expects some token in the payload body:

 .. code-block:: python